awolven/krma/README.md

 There is slightly out of date documentation in krma/documentation/.

-krma currently doesn't work on macOS Ventura, check back for updates.
+KRMA currently doesn't work on macOS Ventura, check back for updates.

 Good or bad, it's krma.